Carleton Place High School: History

 Early in 1922 it was decided to build a high school.
 Messrs.
 Richards & Abra of Ottawa were selected as architects, a plan was adopted, the estimated cost being placed at $100,000.
 A building committee was appointed composed of J. M. Brown, chairman, A. E. Cram, Alfred McNeely and W. J. Muirhead.

 On June 12, 1922, the Council submitted the question to the electorate who pronounced in favor of granting the aforesaid sum by a vote of 412 for to 79 against.
 The scroll concluded with a list of the contractors.

-On January 3, 1924, the present high school was opened at an impressive ceremony.
+On January 3, 1924, the present high school was opened.

 The Canadian's files recount some of the turbulence that accompanied building of schools, including a riot which once decided the place for the town hall.

-Howard M. Brown, who has written countless articles on the early history of the town, records that in the 1870s came municipal incorporation, the building of a town hall on Edmund Street (now Victoria School) and finally the provision of a high school on High Street.
+Howard M. Brown records that in the 1870s came municipal incorporation, the building of a town hall on Edmund Street (now Victoria School) and finally the provision of a high school on High Street.

 The school was built in 1877 by the Board of Education.
 The succeeding administration, supporting objections to its location refused to accept the school and in 1879 began converting the town hall into classrooms.
-After public and private litigation and a long and bitter municipal feud, the high school was occupied as such.
+After public and private litigation, the high school was occupied as such.

 The town hall settled into service as a combination Public School and village lock-up.
 Which currently houses The Victoria School Museum.

 The school has a very active club and extracurricular activity roster for students including several bands; sports - most notability girls hockey, coed baseball and football, boys/girls basketball, volleyball and track; and a Reach For The Top trivia team.